-Partnership has been critical to our success so far and will form an important part of our future.
-Our key partners are:
+Partnerships have been critical to our success so far and form an important part of our future plans.
+Some of our key partners are:

-Jim Wright-Smith is the Woodland Trust’s PAWS Project Restoration Officer for the Weald.
+The Trust have been great supporters of Vert Woods right from the start of this project, Jim Wright-Smith was the Woodland Trust’s PAWS Project Restoration Officer for the Weald.
 He has helped many local woodland owners to network, get to know and support each other.
 He also produced several important reports on Vert Woods, helping us understand more about the environment here.

 A number of experts from the Wildlife Trust have visited the woods and written short reports helping us better understand the wide and interesting biodiversity that we have.
 These included a full list of species – fauna and flora – and details of the unique wet woodlands found here.